What you Can do With a Prepaid Debit Card

 How do I get a Prepaid Card?

-Did you know that although Suits Me falls under the prepaid cards category, it is so much more than that.
-A Suits Me account offers full array of banking features including setting up direct debits, standing orders, UK Bank Transfers and money management tools such as online banking and mobile banking apps.
+Did you know that although Suits Me® falls under the prepaid cards category, it is so much more than that.
+A Suits Me® account offers full array of banking-like features including setting up direct debits, standing orders, UK Transfers and money management tools such as an online account and mobile app.
 International transfers are also available via a partner in our app.